szymonczop/DLP_project_2/README.md

 The whole work is split into two files:

 * Colab file (Text classification with TensorFlow Hub: Movie reviews v2.ipynb)
-* Jupyter file with the classical approach to the problem.
+* Second file with the classical approach to the problem.

 ## COLAB